AndriBaal/shura/README.md

 ## Cross-platform

 shura is currently only tested on Windows 10 / 11, Linux, Android and on the web with WASM. macOS and iOS are currently untested, but are likely to work.

-All examples are running on said platforms, but not every example has support for mobile.

 The [template](https://github.com/AndriBaal/shura/tree/main/examples/template) uses [run-wasm](https://github.com/rukai/cargo-run-wasm) to run on the web and [cargo-apk](https://github.com/rust-mobile/cargo-apk) to run on android.